-My suggestion is to first head to your local library to find these folktales around the world before you purchase any of these gems.
-Also, you can find a few folktales online.
+My first piece of advice is to head to your local library to find books about these folktales from around the world before you purchase any of these gems.
+Also, you can find a few folktales online for your Kindle or another e-reader.

 I absolutely love when my students complete a notebook page with this free folktale graphic organizer.
-It makes them really think deep about the folktale or fable and how it relates to them.
+It makes them really think deeply about the folktale or fable and how it relates to them.
+With this graphic organizer, they will be able to explore different characteristics of the story.

 I also have these free reading genre posters hanging up in my classroom.
 They are perfect for homeschoolers, too.